(Editor’s note: This interview was originally published in 2013 for 5 Minutes to Process Improvement Success.)

 What is your best process improvement strategy that has worked well for you?

 Judah Mogilensky: The analogy I like to use for a best strategy is the map you see when you walk into a shopping mall.
 The most important thing on the map is the little circle that says “You are here.”
+The best improvement strategy is “begin where you are.”

 If an organization is in business and they are accomplishing anything for customers, that means there’s some good stuff that they do.
 There’s this phrase: “Catch people doing something right”.
 There’s been some argument about whether Ken Blanchard, the Disney Institute or somebody else came up with that, but it’s usually in the context of rather than criticizing people, you should encourage them.
 But it also applies to organizations.
 You want to catch the organization doing something right.
+You want to build on whatever they’re doing right, figure out what it is.

 Often it turns out there’s only one part of the organization that’s doing it right, so you want to take what they’re doing right and spread it.